Did someone say “walk"?

 You will receive further information regarding orientation after attending an info session and completing the application process.
 Orientation typically occurs on the last Saturday of the month.
 If you cannot attend orientation in the same month you complete the info session, please consider attending a future info session date instead.
 Volunteers must attended an info session prior to orientation.

 At our Colorado Springs campus, a one-time non-refundable fee of $30 per adult or $20 per youth helps offset the cost of the background check, insurance, t-shirt, and name tag.
+Scholarships are available by request.
 Fees are currently waived at our Pueblo campus.